getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 The decimal arm tries first; if it fails (no `.` after the digit run), the integer arm with `NotIdentCont` tries.
 On `IdentCont`-leading continuations, NumberLit's integer arm itself backs off; an outer Hyphen + General path then consumes the input.
 Result: `-5foo` lexes as `Hyphen, General("5foo")`.

 ## 4. The IdentBody sawNonDigit Gate

 The grammar's `IdentBody` is a syntactic over-approximation that permits digits anywhere — including as the leading character.
 Foi identifiers may start with digits (`1foo`, `5_value`).
 The combinator additionally requires that at least one non-digit character appears in the matched span (so that pure-digit runs fall through to `Number` rather than shadow it).
-This is enforced via frame-local state mutated by `onMatch`
+This is enforced via frame-local state mutated by `onMatch` callbacks attached to the character matchers:
-callbacks:

 ```js
 var IdentBody = and(